Please take a look at our Frequently Asked Questions

 How much does financial advice cost?

 Financial advice, based upon an individuals circumstances, cannot be provided for free - as it requires time and effort to evaluate your circumstances, and to provide a guarantee to you, that the advice you have been given is correct.
+Every firm has their own pricing stucture.
 When taking advice, an advisor should be able to provide you with a fairly accurate estimate of the cost, before they start any work for you.
 For instance Bounty normally charge £500 to arrange a complete review of your current and future financial circumstances - and for many people this provides them with the clarity they need to start planning their own lives.
-Some however may ask us to arrange pensions or ISA's, and so for the research, recommendation and implementation we charge 1% of the sum recommended.
+Some however may ask us to arrange pensions or ISA's, and so for the research, recommendation and implementation we charge 1% of the amount invested.
+Ongoing advice is charged from 0.5% per year of the funds we manage for you.

 Can I get 'free financial advice'?